Rubes-Multifandom/Bio-/README.md

 If i tend to hurt your feelings with a joke.
 Let me know.
 I dont really have DNT or DNIUF's because, they don't really bother me

-I will jump you if you disrespect me or my friends 🙂/Srs
+I will jump you if you disrespect me or my friends 🙂/Srs Tends to yap about my OCs alot + Fandoms and stuff that happens.
+Sometimes i may be angry and might move away-

+ Bros social online but not irl 😭/hj i also kinda relate to taph,bludude, and Sideswipe (Rid15)